MrRedBeard/feynman2018/README.txt

-=== x2-feynman ===
+=== Feynman 2018 ===
-Contributors: x2Labs.com
+Contributors: X2Labs
 Requires at least: WordPress 4.7
 Tested up to: WordPress 4.7
-Version: 0.0.1
+Version: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: bootstrap
+Tags: bootstrap, one-column, two-columns, right-sidebar, flexible-header, accessibility-ready, custom-colors, custom-header, custom-menu, custom-logo, editor-style, featured-images, footer-widgets, post-formats, rtl-language-support, sticky-post, theme-options, threaded-comments, translation-ready

 == Description ==

-A simple theme based on the bootstrap framework.
-Simplicity - Nature has a great simplicity and therefore a great beauty - Richard Feynman
+feynman2018

-For more information about x2-feynman please go to https://github.com/MrRedBeard/x2-feynman.
+For more information about feynman2018 please go to https://codex.wordpress.org/Twenty_Seventeen.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in x2-feynman in the search form and press the 'Enter' key on your keyboard.
+2. Type in Twenty Seventeen in the search form and press the 'Enter' key on your keyboard.
 3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://github.com/MrRedBeard/x2-feynman for a guide on how to customize this theme.
+4. Go to https://codex.wordpress.org/Twenty_Seventeen for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Copyright ==

-x2-feynman WordPress Theme, Copyright 2017 x2Labs.com
-x2-feynman is distributed under the terms of the GNU GPL
+Twenty Seventeen WordPress Theme, Copyright 2016 WordPress.org Twenty Seventeen is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by